johnnovak/gridmonger/src/README.md

 ## History

-This source tree is the result of two refactors:
+This source tree is the result of three refactoring rounds:

 1. **The first split** broke up an 11,130-line `main.nim` into ~18 modules
    under `main/`, alongside light folder grouping of the other 19 source files into `domain/`, `ui/`, `io/`.
-(Plan archived in git history.)
+(Plans archived in git history.)
-2. **The second round** introduced the per-pane principle (status_msg got merged into statusbar, the rendering module got split per pane into `main/views/`, quickref and themepanel got their own files), added the `domain/all` / `ui/all` / `utils/all` aggregator files to cut import noise, merged the `shortcuts.nim` type-only file into `appcontext.nim`, and split the 2700-line `dialogs.nim` into per-dialog files.
+2. **The second round** introduced the per-view principle (status_msg got merged into statusbar, the rendering module got split per view into `main/views/`, quickref and themepanel got their own files), added `domain/all` / `ui/all` / `utils/all` aggregators to cut import noise, merged `shortcuts.nim` into `appcontext.nim`, and split `dialogs.nim` into per-dialog files under `main/dialogs/`.
+3. **The third round** ("dev-experience pass") consolidated over-split files where the boundary wasn't earning its keep: 5 theme dialogs merged into one `dialogs/theme.nim`, tiny `utils/converters` + `utils/webbrowser` + `main/versioncheck` + `main/modes` files folded
+   into their natural homes, the `panes/` folder renamed to `views/` to match what's actually in it, and the `pane` suffix dropped from filenames in there.

 The original 11,130-line `main.nim` is now ~140 lines of imports + main
 loop.